petaverse-cloud/pv-docs-site/docs/devices/4-general-information/cleaning.md

 2. Air Drying:

-	Allow the strap to air dry in a well-ventilated area to ensure complete dryness before re-wearing.
+	Allow the strap to air dry in a well-ventilated area to ensure complete dryness before your pet wears it again

 ## Petority Device Cleaning:
-Petority Tag waterproof rating is [IP **67**](/docs/devices/general-information/waterproof-dustproof), Petority Docker waterproof rating is [IP **53**](/docs/devices/general-information/waterproof-dustproof), but they are not suitable for washing machines.
+Although the Petority Tag is [rated IP **67** and the Docker is rated IP **53**](/docs/devices/general-information/waterproof-dustproof), they are still not suitable for machine washing.
 Please use the following methods:

 1. Magic Eraser Cleaning: